 Glycol operation setup (continued): Setting up your chiller to operate properly with glycol can be a challenge.
 Below, are some basic steps that should be considered.
+For more detailed and up to date information we recommend that you check the Legacy Knowledgebase system at www.LegacyChillers.com.

 4. Adjustment to thermal expansion valves A modulating valve used to meter refrigerant into the evaporator in response to the imposed load.
 It does this by maintaining a constant superheat of the refrigerant vapor at the suction outlet of the evaporator.
 The lower the superheat, the more efficiently the evaporator is operating.
-From a practical standpoint, we recommend a superheat of 8° - 12°F at the evaporator.
+From a practical standpoint, we recommend a superheat of 8° - 10°F at the evaporator.
 To adjust superheat, remove nut covering the adjusting stem.
 Turning the stem clockwise will increase superheat and slightly decrease the valve capacity.
 Turning the stem counter clockwise has the opposite effect.